 It’s a way to grow and harvest your own food.
 I suspect that many of my readers have started with vegetable gardens.
 For the longest time I mistakenly thought that anything else was impractical and a waste of time.
 I was wrong, of course!

 Gardening can create a nice landscape for your yard.
-And if that’s something that interests you, or if a pretty garden is required by your Home Owner’s Association, you want my friend Angela’s book Ninja Gardening.
-(Yes, it’s an awesome title, but it’s also a great book about “hiding” a garden in your nice landscaping!)
-Unfortunately I’m not the one to ask about pretty landscaping.
+And if that’s something that interests you, or if a pretty garden is required by your Home Owner’s Association, you’re going to want to read more about edible landscaping.

 It’s also a pleasant and low stress way to spend some time outside.
 Unfortunately, many of us spend far too little time outside.